Bird-Technologies/Power-Meters/README.md

 ## Directory

 * **[4421A Multifunction Power Meter](./4421A)**
-Code examples for basic communications using raw sockets, VISA, or other.
+Code examples for basic communications to capture forward power, reflected power, and other using raw sockets, VISA, or other.